 Indeed, in addition to these spending decisions, there is a marked increase in strategic focus on military issues.
 Non-Nato countries, notably Sweden and Finland, are debating membership options in response to Russian actions, such as repeated incursions into air and maritime space.

 Sweden is reintroducing conscription from next January, having abolished it in 2010.
 It plans to station troops permanently on Gotland, a strategically important island in the Baltic Sea, for the first time since 2005.
 Neighbouring Denmark is investing $3bn in 27 F-35A stealth fighters.
 Singapore has added new ships and submarines to its capacity, and is continuing to upgrade its air force.
 Even New Zealand, which is insulated from direct military threats by its physical isolation, is becoming more active.
 It released a defence white paper last year committing to spending $10.25bn on new equipment over the next 15 years.
 Even so, at 1.2% of GDP in 2016, its military spending remains shy of Australia’s 2% commitment.

 Some of these decisions reflect idiosyncratic national exposures: to a more assertive Russia or a more complex security environment in Asia.
 But the consistent pattern of military spending increases and the intensity of activity in small countries is noteworthy, suggesting a complete change in the interpretation of the strategic environment.

 Small countries have a reputation for strong economic and social outcomes.
 From Switzerland to Singapore, they have high levels of soft power.
 But to an increasing extent this is not seen as sufficient.
 The increased military spending across small countries is a signal on the changing world environment that should be taken seriously.

-David Skilling is Director of the Landfall Strategy Group, a Singapore-based economic advisory firm.
+David Skilling is Director of the Landfall Strategy Group.